Virtual Sessions Available for Residents of Massachusetts, Washington State, Oregon, & Florida

 It resolves through treatment that works with how betrayal trauma is stored in the body, not through talking it out or waiting for time to do the work.

 Treatment is a half-day intensive followed by structured check-ins at 30 and 60 days post-intensive.
-Full details of what is included are here on the fees page.

 01